-- review our house rules and suggestions beneath.
-You'll need to add those that apply into your risk assessment
+- review our house rules and suggestions in the drop-downs beneath the video.
+You'll need to add all those that apply into your risk assessment

 - write your risk assessment.
-Getting this right is essential as it shows us your shoot can be safe.
+Getting this right is essential as it proves to us that your shoot will be safe.
 Remember to keep it site specific.
-Risk assessment is an ongoing process and someone senior will need to monitor risk levels during the shoot.
+Risk assessment is an ongoing process and someone senior will still need to continually monitor risk levels during the shoot.

-For help on writing risk assessments, visit the HSE.
-If you don't feel confident writing your own risk assessment you should consult a competent person who will know what hazards to identify and what control measures to put in place.
+For further help on writing risk assessments, visit the HSE.
+If you don't feel confident writing your own risk assessment you should consult a safety reviewer or similar who'll know what hazards to identify and what control measures to put in place.